Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Experimental Details and Additional Results

-The ECG5000 dataset consists of 5000 20-hour long electrocardiograms interpolated by sequences of length 140 to discriminate between normal and abnormal heart beats of a patient that has severe congestive heart failure.
+The ECG5000 dataset \citep{ECG5000} consists of 5000 20-hour long electrocardiograms interpolated by sequences of length 140 to discriminate between normal and abnormal heart beats of a patient that has severe congestive heart failure.
 After random shuffling, we use 500 sequences for the training phase and 4500 sequences for the test phase.
-The hyperparameters used in the ECG5000 classification experiments are summarized in Table~\ref{table-parameters-ECG5000-experiment-typesI-III-noises} and Table~\ref{table-parameters-ECG5000-experiment-typeII-noise} that follow.

-The MNIST database of handwritten digits consists of a training set of 60,000 examples and a test set of 10,000 examples of dimension 784.
-The hyperparameters used in the MNIST classification experiments until $95\%$ training accuracy are specified in Table~\ref{table-parameters-MNIST-experiment-typeI-noise}.
+The MNIST database \citep{mnist2010} of black and white handwritten digits consists of a training set of 60,000 examples and a test set of 10,000 examples of dimensions 28 x 28.
+CIFAR10 and CIFAR100 are two other image classification datasets \citep{cifar102009}, including 32 x 32 x 3 color images of objects or animals, making up 10 and 100 classes, respectively.
+We use the default split of 50,000 training and 10,000 test examples.